September 15, 2018

 Turn your Tour de Troit day into a “Motown sans Motor” weekend!

-LUXURY: Motor City Casino is offering luxury rooms for $189 per night plus tax (REG $229) when you call 866-782-9622 for reservations.
+LUXURY: Motor City Casino is offering a limited number of luxury rooms for $169 per night plus tax (REG $229) when you call (866) STAY-MCC for reservations.
 Be sure to mention you're here for the Tour de Troit!

 BOUTIQUE: Trumbull & Porter has undergone extensive renovations to become Corktown's newest chic, boutique hotel.
 They're offering rooms at $99 per night (REG $120).
 Call 313-496-1400 and mention that you're riding the Tour de Troit to reserve a room.